Welcome to Alloy Phase

 Did you know?

-is an isothermal reversible reaction in which a liquid solution
+reaction is an isothermal reversible reaction in which a solid solution is

-is converted into two or more intimately mixed solids on cooling, the number of solids formed being
+converted into two or more intimately mixed solids on cooling, the number of solids formed being the same as

 Not a subscriber yet?

 To learn how you or your facility can obtain access rights, contact Denise

 Sirochman at email@example.com

 ASM Alloy Phase Diagram Database, P. Villars, editor-in-chief; H. Okamoto and K. Cenzual, section editors.